php-dev-br/laravel-doc-pt-br/billing.md

 <a name="cancelling-subscriptions"></a>
 ### Cancelling Subscriptions

-To cancel a subscription, call the `cancel` method on the user's subscription:
+To cancel a subscription, simply call the `cancel` method on the user's subscription:

     $user->subscription('main')->cancel();